lexik/LexikJWTAuthenticationBundle/UPGRADE-3.0.md

  * The method `PayloadAwareUserProviderInterface::loadUserByUsernameAndPayload` has been removed.

- * BC: The `PayloadAwareUserProviderInterface` interface has a new methods `loadUserByIdentifierAndPayload`.
+ * BC: The `PayloadAwareUserProviderInterface` interface has a new method `loadUserByIdentifierAndPayload`.

  * BC: The `JWTTokenManagerInterface` interface have two new methods `createFromPayload` and `parse`.